Coderived and contraderived categories for a cotorsion pair, flat-type cotorsion pairs, and relative periodicity: Introduction

 \begin{proof} The functor $\sD(\CA)\rarrow\sD(\sK)$ is a triangulated equivalence by Lemma~\ref{very-flat-type-conventional-derived-equivalence}.
 The functor $\sD(\Cot)\rarrow\sD(\sK)$ is a triangulated equivalence whenever any one of the equivalent conditions of Lemma~\ref{ac=ac-bco-equivalent-conditions}, or more specifically the condition of Lemma~\ref{ac=ac-bco-equivalent-conditions}(1), is satisfied.
 This is the result of~\cite[Proposition~10.6]{PS6}. \end{proof}

-The following lemma illustrates the point that the equivalent conditions of Lemma~\ref{ac=ac-bctr-equivalent-conditions} represent a strong version of the ``flat and very flat perodicity property'' (while Lemma~\ref{ac=ac-bco-equivalent-conditions} is concerned with the ``cotorsion periodicity property'').
+The following lemma illustrates the point that the equivalent conditions of Lemma~\ref{ac=ac-bctr-equivalent-conditions} represent a strong version of the ``flat and very flat periodicity property'' (while Lemma~\ref{ac=ac-bco-equivalent-conditions} is concerned with the ``cotorsion periodicity property'').

 \begin{lem} Let\/ $\sK$ be a Grothendieck category, $(\VF,\CA)$ be a cotorsion pair of the very flat type in\/ $\sK$, and\/ $\Flat\subset\sK$ be a resolving full subcategory closed under direct summands in\/ $\sK$ such that\/ $\VF\subset\Flat$.
 Assume that any one of the equivalent conditions of Lemma~\ref{ac=ac-bctr-equivalent-conditions} is satisfied.
 Then any complex in\/ $\VF$ that is acyclic in\/ $\Flat$ is acyclic in\/~$\VF$. \end{lem}